OrbenAmy/orbenamy_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Amy is a Programme Leader Track Scientist at the MRC Cognition and Brain Sciences Unit, University of Cambridge and a Research Fellow at Emmanuel College, University of Cambridge.
-She leads the Digital Mental Health programme at the MRC CBU.
+Multi-award-winning and internationally renowned psychologist studying how digitalisation and social media use impacts adolescent mental health at the University of Cambridge.

 {style="text-align: justify;"}